Browser issue

 The official cash rate (OCR)

-We set the OCR to influence interest rates.
-We use our influence to keep inflation low and stable.
+We set the OCR to keep inflation low and stable.

 Official Cash Rate